 While the thought of open shelving in kitchens may make you nervous, it’s an interior trend that just doesn’t want to let up.
-From open pipe to floating to built ins, they are everywhere.
-And yes, no one wants their messy life out on display for everyone to see, but open shelving in kitchens creates the illusion of more space and allows for creativity and artist expression.
+From open pipe to floating to built-ins, they are everywhere.
+And yes, no one wants their messy life out on display for everyone to see, but open shelving in kitchens creates the illusion of more space and allows for creativity and artistic expression.

 Creativity and artistic expression?
 That’s right.
 When styled right, they not only allow easy access to all your everyday essentials, but offer a space to share a bit of who you are, in a room that can sometimes lack personality.

 Your most used and loved cookbooks are a great addition, and practical.
-Try to balance colour and size when placing them.
+Try to balance color and size when placing them.

 Do you have open shelving in your kitchen?
-What are your favorite things to display in your kitchen.
+Have you implemented the new trend of pipe shelving with structural pipe connectors?
+What are your favorite things to display in your kitchen?
 I’d love to know in the comments below.